 Source: Location, program capacity and average monthly caseload data from monthly reports to DFPS.
-Total clients served retrieved from ETO in November 2017.
-Clients with an infant include those with only an attempted or phone call in FY2017.
+Total clients served retrieved from ETO in October 2018.
+Clients with an infant include those with only an attempted or phone call in Fiscal Year 2018.
 Served clients include only those with a completed home visit.

-Clients Enrolled in FY2017
+Clients Enrolled in Fiscal Year 2018

-To determine whether National Nurse-Family Partnership programs are operating with fidelity to the model, NFPNSO issues quarterly fidelity reports that show whether each site adheres to the measurable model elements.
-The most recent fidelity report covered program year 2017 (July 1, 2016 to June 30, 2017).
+To determine whether National Nurse-Family Partnership programs are operating with fidelity to the model, NFP National Service Office issues quarterly fidelity reports that show whether each site adheres to the measurable model elements.
+The most recent fidelity report covered program year 2018 (July 1, 2017 to June 30, 2018).

-In program year 2017:
+In program year 2018:

-- 99.9 percent of newly enrolled TNFP clients were first-time mothers; - 97.5 percent had income below 185 percent of the poverty level; and - 98.2 percent were enrolled before their 28th week of pregnancy.
+- 99.0 percent of newly enrolled TNFP clients were first-time mothers; - 97.8 percent had income below 185 percent of the poverty level; and - 98.0 percent were enrolled before their 28th week of pregnancy.

-All clients resided in Texas and 99.2 percent agreed to participate voluntarily.
-In each case, TNFP fared equivalent to or better than the nation as a whole, as illustrated in figure 1, below.
+All clients resided in Texas and 99.3 percent agreed to participate voluntarily.
+In each case, TNFP fared equivalent to or better than the nation as a whole, as illustrated in Figure 2, below.

-Figure 2.
-Client-Characteristic Elements of Fidelity in TNFP and National NFP, PY 2017
+Figure 2 Client-Characteristic Elements of Fidelity in TNFP and National NFP, Program Year 2018

-In FY2017, TNFP enrolled 1,436 participants.
-Clients came to TNFP in FY2017 through referrals from various sources, including:
+In Fiscal Year 2018, TNFP enrolled 1,459 new participants.
+Clients came to TNFP through referrals from various sources, including:

-- Clinics (29 percent); - Women, Infants, and Children (WIC) (26 percent); - pregnancy testing clinics (12 percent); and - schools (8 percent).
+- Clinics (21 percent); - Women, Infants, and Children (WIC) (13.4 percent); - pregnancy testing clinics (11 percent); and - schools (6 percent).

-The clients enrolled by TNFP in FY2017 were diverse in terms of their age, race and ethnicity, and primary language spoken.
+The clients enrolled by TNFP in Fiscal Year 2018 were diverse in terms of their age, race and ethnicity, and primary language spoken.
 The demographic characteristics of newly enrolled TNFP clients and national NFP clients are presented in Table 3, below.

-The majority of clients that TNFP enrolled in FY2017 are young mothers.
-The most frequently reported age range was 20 to 24 (31 percent).
-There were a number of enrolled clients who fell into higher risk groups based on age:
+With a median age at enrollment of 20, the majority of clients that TNFP enrolled in Fiscal Year 2018 are young mothers.
+There were also a number of enrolled clients who fell into higher risk groups based on age:

-48 percent were under age 20; and

-• 2 percent were very young teens (under age 15).
+- 42 percent were under age 20; and - 2 percent were very young teens (under age 15).

-Nationally, 26 percent of newly enrolled clients were under age 18.
+Nationally, 34 percent of newly enrolled clients were under age 20.
 This difference suggests that the clients served by TNFP face a greater risk of poor pregnancy, child, and family outcomes than those served by NFP nationally.

 TNFP mothers are also diverse in terms of their race and ethnicity.
-Overall, 58 percent identified as White, the largest racial group, and 22 percent identified as Black or African American.
-In FY2017, 61 percent of clients identified as Hispanic or Latino, but there was wide variation in race and ethnicity served by site.
-All clients who enrolled at the City of Laredo identified as White and Hispanic or Latino, while only 27 percent of the mothers who enrolled with the City of Port Arthur's NFP program identified as Hispanic and Latino, and 54 percent of clients who enrolled at WiNGS in Dallas identified as Black or African American.
+Overall, 59 percent identified as White, the largest racial group, and 25 percent identified as Black or African American.
+In Fiscal Year 2018, 57 percent of clients identified as Hispanic or Latino, but there was wide geographic variation in client race and ethnicity by site.

+Anna's NFP Success Story